Why Makharij Matter for Perfect Quran Recitation

 Think of it like this: Each Arabic letter has a home, and that home is the spot in your mouth, throat, or lips where that letter comes out clearly when you pronounce it.

-- Practice minimal pairs (pairs of words that differ by one letter) to hear and fix differences
+- Practice minimal pairs — practice pairs of words that differ by one letter to hear and fix differences

-Throughout we'll give Arabic examples you can practice aloud.
+Throughout this guide, we'll give Arabic examples you can practice aloud.
+Practice each one slowly and feel the articulation point.

 The Five Main Regions of Articulation